viraja1/near-registry/README.md

 Near Registry
 ==========
 Near Registry allows you to track popular content just like Hacker News.
 Anyone can post an entry to the Near Registry.
 Up voting the content requires you to attach NEAR.
+The registry is sorted based on the NEAR attached to the entries.
 Same logic can be extended for any other type of registry.

 Quick Start
 ===========